alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In small snippets, throw sites are obvious.
 In larger apps, exceptions can come from anywhere, pushing you toward `try/catch` scaffolding.

-**You’re responsible for `null` checks, catching, and stopping the pipeline on failure—easy to repeat and easy to get wrong.**
+**The main point here is, you’re responsible for `null` checks, catching, initializing the user variable outside try/catch, and stopping the pipeline on failure—easy to repeat, noisy, boilerplate-y, and easy to get wrong.**

 **Option B: Explicit Validation (Guard Clauses)**
 To reserve exceptions for exceptional cases, you write guard clauses and early returns.
 It’s linear, but noisy.
+Basically defensive coding.

 ```csharp
 private readonly IUserRepo _repo;